-The beginning courses (101-102), or the equivalent, are prerequisites for all other courses; however, they may not be applied toward fulfillment of the requirements for a major or minor.
-Beginning courses (101-102) in another language may be applied to the six hours required in the second language.
+The beginning courses (101-102), or the equivalent, are prerequisites for all other courses; however, only 102 is applied to the major, and neither course may be applied toward the minor.

 &lt;sup>+C or better required and may not be taken on the S/U basis.